edsu/diary/README.md

 ---

+## 8/30/2023

+As I journeyed across the frosty tundras of *Friesland* under a *loesoe* moon, my heart *yeaning* for wavy memories of *Hawes*, my beloved *covey* of peace back home.
+The journey, however, was less than idyllic; from the constant *hisses* of nocturnal creatures in the shadows to a disappointing encounter with an unnamed *provocateur* at a hidden tavern, located *hidlins* amongst the stark whiteness.
+Seeking solace, I found refuge in the philosophical verses of *Tennyson*, each word igniting a warmth that *Friesland*'s harsh climate couldn't diminish.
+Even the cryptic tales of *Polydorus* paled in comparison to the poet's genius.
+My thoughts danced like *petitioners* around the massive concept of 'love'.
+Intelligent, *scientifique* ponderings that felt like a soft *selle* against the day’s harsh experiences.
+I watched as a forlorn *dschebel* bird, pecking at the icy ground in search of grub, it seemed to mirror my own struggles, battling the chill and finding hope amidst hopelessness.
+And suddenly, the simple scripture "All shall be well, every manner of things shall be well", clasp to my consciousness as a beacon.
+I realized then, life doth *beatest* on, no matter how dark the night gets.

 ## 8/29/2023

 Today has been a whirlwind of unexpected adventures and unusual occurrences.
 Walking through the small town of *Swains*, the cobblestone paths seemed to have evolved with those who have walked them over numerous centuries, my steps echoing their stories.
 The houses, mystifyingly *windowed*, held *obscure* histories within, making me feel like an impassive *gazer*.
 One could imagine stories of *repentance*, love, war, and the piquant odours of homemade *Kriegsbrot* lingering in the air.
 At the weekly local fair, the *besom* maker had an interesting new addition - a product he humorously named '*Remmonmethoar*', a fragrant *myrrh*-based mixture he claimed made his brooms '*glowingly*' effective.
 Somewhere down in the eastern corner of the fair, a quaint little shop sold *mool* cloth, an *obscure* merchandise in these parts, woven *gimply* yet holding a rare beauty of its own.
 Towards the evening, there was a sense of *communing* nostalgia as I sat at a café, *gilty* fixtures casting an inviting glow in the dimming twilight.
 Just when the day was about to retire, there came an unexpected jolt, a slight *shock* that bewildered the *noduz* cat lazing next to my table.
 Oh, unexpected 'joys' of the hilly town!